Ian Shearer

 “Recovering from a stroke and learning to navigate life with the deficits you are left with is unbelievably difficult physically, emotionally and mentally.
 When I finally was able to hold a brush it gave me the strength to go on, because I knew I had something to communicate.”

-Ian’s art aims to help the viewer to feel, remember and connect, no matter their background and experiences.
+Ian’s (he/him/his) art aims to help the viewer to feel, remember and connect, no matter their background and experiences.
 Born in upstate New York, he grew up acting, dancing, and drawing.
 He pursued his creative interests at the Academy of Art University in San Francisco.
 After graduating with a degree in graphic design and illustration, he went on to become a display designer in Seattle, decorating lobbies of buildings and malls with Christmas decorations and suggesting the most impactful art for a space.

 This all changed when Ian experienced a stroke in 2018.
 Waking up without the ability to walk, write, speak or perform basic tasks, he felt extremely defeated as he faced a grueling, long recovery process.
 However, Ian shares that during this time, art saved his life.
 When he regained the ability to paint, he rediscovered an avenue to communicate meaningful messages to others.